specmesh/site/content/blog/SpecMeshEnterpriseEvents-p2.md

 ## Part 2: Architecting the Future: Embracing Event-Driven Architecture in the Enterprise

 In recent years, we've observed several significant trends that prompt us to reassess our beliefs about constructing large-scale enterprise systems.
-By 'large scale,' I'm actually referring to a vast number of interconnected applications.
+By 'large scale', I'm actually referring to a vast number of interconnected applications.

 In [part one](https://specmesh.io/blog/specmeshenterpriseevents-p1/), I discussed our approach to understanding events and began to touch on Domain orientation.
 In this part, I am going to address trends and considerations for the wider enterprise.
 Each one of these brings with it a plethora of beliefs and fundamentals – all of which are essential to building a successful solution for the enterprise.
 Unfortunately, there isn't a single product capable of perfectly fitting the unique characteristics of an organisation's DNA.
 However, as we'll see later, [SpecMesh OS](https://specmesh.io/) significantly accelerates the implementation of a clean solution, providing effective guardrails and promoting best practices.